serenitystudio/Serenity.PropertyGenerator/README.md

 For more information on Unity and Source Generator, please refer to the [Unity Documentation](https://docs.unity3d.com/Manual/roslyn-analyzers.html).

 ## Quick Start
-To use the generator, add the `[Getter]` or `[Setter]` or `[Getter, Setter]` attribute to a field in partial class or struct.
-The attribute is also auto generated.
-It will generate a partial class under same namespace.
+To use the generator, add the `[Getter]` or `[Setter]` or `[Getter, Setter]` attribute to a field in partial class, struct or record.
+The attributes are also auto generated.
+It will generate a partial type under same namespace.

 ```csharp
 using System;